MechanicalRock/mechanicalrock.github.io/_posts/2023-01-27-re-invent-recap-ml.markdown

 Interestingly, only responses from production variant are returned to your application, the logs or responses from your shadow variant on the other hand, can be stored in Amazon S3 Bucket for offline comparison.
 You can benefit from real-time dashboards in SageMaker Shadow test and finally with configuring your infrastructure, deploy your shadow variant to production.

 However, That's not all.
 Shadow testing can also be used when you want to apply any changes to your ML components.
-For instance upgrading to a new framework version, or considering to move to another ML instance type!
+For instance upgrading to a new framework version, or considering to move to another ML instance type.

 ### Amazon SageMaker JumpStart ML hub (Available Globally)